omarkj/kolus/README.md

 kolus
 =====

-Kolus is a library to help you manager your open TCP connections, manager connections to your various backends as well as help you balance connections to your backends.
+Kolus is a library to help you manage your open TCP connections to your various backends.
+It also helps you balance connections to those backends.

 Setup
 -----